SimonPaske/TYMS/README.md

 - Sub-menu options for "View TYMS Information":
   - When a user selects "View TYMS Information" from the main menu, the following options will appear:
     1. View All Information - This option will print all information in the table.
-    2. View Latest Three Arrivals - This option will print the latest 3 arrivals.
+    2. View Latest 3 Arrivals - This option will print the latest 3 arrivals.
-    3. View Earliest Three Arrivals - This option will print the earliest 3 arrivals.
+    3. View Earliest 3 Arrivals - This option will print the earliest 3 arrivals.
     4. Back to Main Menu - This option will bring the user to the main menu.
   - The user must input a correct number corresponding to each menu or they will be alerted of an incorrect choice and the menu will be presented again.
   - This feature will allow the user to easily access the sub-menus to each category to perform the operations needed.